-Submissions, in the form of oral presentations and posters, are being solicited on high impact weather events that affect the Tri-State region of New York, New Jersey, and Connecticut.
+Submissions, in the form of posters, are being solicited on high impact weather events that affect the Tri-State region of New York, New Jersey, and Connecticut.
 Potential topics would include, but are not limited to, nor‘easters and winter weather, severe thunderstorms, tropical weather and hurricanes, climate change, and mesoscale meteorology.
 We are especially interested in presentations about significant historical weather events from the region from the past twenty-five, fifty, seventy-five and one hundred years or more.
-The deadline for abstracts is July 15, 2016.
+The deadline for abstracts is September 25, 2016.

 The registration fee is $30 and will include continental breakfast, morning and afternoon snacks and a full buffet lunch, along with conference materials.
-Registrations and payments after the September 23 deadline will be accepted on a 'space available' basis.
+Payment must be made during check in on Saturday October 1.
+Please do not mail payment.

 For further information, contact Gary Lessor, Department of Physics, Astronomy, and Meteorology, Western Connecticut State University, 181 White Street, Danbury, CT 06810 (tel: 203-837-8552; email: email@example.com